Vietnam.vn - Nền tảng quảng bá Việt Nam

 On October 1, 1943, Tsutsumi Fusaki was sent to Shumshu Island, Kuril Islands as Commander of the 1st Kuril Garrison.
 On April 17, 1944, the 1st Kuril Garrison was upgraded to the 91st Infantry Division; Tsutsumi Fusaki was promoted to Lieutenant General.
 On Shumshu Island, Lieutenant General Tsutsumi Fusaki became the commander of the Japanese army in the final battle with the Soviet Union in World War II.

-On August 15, 1945, the Commander of the Soviet Forces in the Far East, Marshal Vasilevsky ordered the Commander of the 2nd Far Eastern Front, General Purkayev, and the Commander of the Pacific Fleet, Admiral Yumashev, to plan an attack on the Kuril Islands.
+On August 15, 1945, Commander of the Soviet Forces in the Far East, Marshal Vasilevsky ordered Commander of the 2nd Far Eastern Front, General Purkayev and Commander of the Pacific Fleet, Admiral Yumashev to plan an attack on the Kuril Islands.

 Map of the Kuril Islands region from 1855 - 1945.

 The defense force on Shumshu Island consisted of 8,500 soldiers of the Japanese 91st Infantry Division under the command of Lieutenant General Tsutsumi Fusaki.
-Parashimuro Island also had a small airport and a naval base with a force of about 15,000 men.
+Parashimuro Island also had a small airport and a naval base with a troop strength of about 15,000.
 The Japanese also had 77 light tanks of various types.

-The Soviet landing force consisted of soldiers trained in naval warfare from the 101st Infantry Division of the Red Army, along with a battalion of the Pacific Fleet's Marines and a Border Guard company from the Kamchatka Defense District; the total force was 8,800 men with 95 guns and 123 mortars.
+The Soviet landing force consisted of soldiers trained in naval warfare from the 101st Infantry Division of the Red Army, along with a battalion of the Pacific Fleet's Marines and a Border Guard company from the Kamchatka Defense District; totaling 8,800 men with 95 artillery pieces and 123 mortars.

 The Soviet Navy mobilized only 64 ships and had no large warships.
-The landings relied on the large LCI(L) landing craft transferred from the United States.
-The landing force also had no tanks because they relied on overwhelming artillery and mortar fire.
+The landings depended on the large landing craft LCI(L) transferred by the United States.
+The landing force also had no tanks because they trusted in overwhelming artillery and mortar fire.
 In addition, the Soviet 128th Air Division also participated in supporting the landing force.

 Battle progress